 *This stroller is not meant for running or jogging, despite the brand name.

 With its patented “quick fold” technology (yes, they invented that awesome seat fold!), it folds pretty easily with two hands (simply tug the two “fold handles” on either side of the stroller and it quickly folds in half), and it’s fairly compact – it’s probably even the most compact folded stroller of the convertibles.
 In fact, it is 20% smaller than the folded UppaBABY Vista stroller.

-However, the City Select will not fold as a double; you have to remove the second seat first in order to fold this stroller.
-(Note that this is a major difference between the Britax B-Ready — which folds easily as a double — and the Baby Jogger — which only folds as a single.)
+However, the City Select 2 will not fold as a double; you have to remove the second seat first in order to fold this stroller.

-Though newer on the scene, we have a lot of faith in the Baby Jogger City Select is a beautiful, VERY well-made, durable, versatile all-terrain stroller that is SUPER spacious for your kids.
-The fit and finish are top notch.
+Though newer on the scene, we have a lot of faith in the Baby Jogger City Select 2.
+It’s a beautiful, well-made, durable, versatile all-terrain stroller that is SUPER spacious for your kids and offers a ton of different seating configurations.
 Although the stroller is a bit harder to steer and maneuver due to its length and the front-heavy weight distribution, parents with a long stride will enjoy the extra “kick” space.
-Also, it meets the size requirements for Disney (though both seats must be facing forward).
-These factors make the Baby Jogger City Select a solid pick for your family.

 - A baby and a toddler